-You’re tired of men who seem to want something long-term with you, who say one thing but do another, who act like the love of your life … but then run for the hills when things start to deepen.
+You’re tired of men who seem to want something long-term with you.
+Guys who say one thing but do another.
+They act like you are the one but then run for the hills when things start to deepen.

 If only there was a way to tell EARLY on if someone is the “marrying-kind.”
-There’s a way to answer the question: Is he ready to get married?
+If only there were a way to answer the question: Is he ready to get married?

 Guess what?
 There is!

-Over the past few years researchers have looked closely at the types of men who are more likely to be interested in a long-term relationship or marriage and those who are likely to be commitment-phobes or players.
+Over the past few years researchers have looked closely at the types of men who are more interested in a long-term relationship and if, age appropriate, to have children.
+Those that are ready to get married and those who are likely to be commitment-phobes or players.
 And guess what?
 There are telltale signs that you can use to guide you.

 Rutgers University and the National Marriage Project conducted a national study that showed that married men were more likely than single men to have grown up with both biological parents.
 Almost half of married men reported going to religious services several times a month while less than a quarter of the unmarried men did.

-When the researchers sorted out the “marrying kind” of single men they found similarities: those who came from traditional backgrounds in intact families and those who attended religious services regularly each month were more likely to agree with the following statement: “You’d be ready to marry tomorrow if the right person came along.”
-A Gallup poll also showed that the vast majority of these men are seeking a “soul-mate” who will fulfill their emotional, sexual and spiritual desires and will also share breadwinning responsibility.
+When the researchers sorted out the “marrying kind” of single men they found similarities.
+They found that men who came from traditional backgrounds in intact families and those who attended religious services regularly each month were the best prospects.
+These men agreed with the following statement: “You’d be ready to marry tomorrow if the right person came along.”
+A Gallup poll also showed that the vast majority of these men are seeking a “soul-mate.”
+They are actively looking for someone who will fulfill their emotional, sexual and spiritual desires.
+And they also want a partner who will also share bread-winning responsibility.

 2. Alternatively, you can tell him something about your parents and childhood.
 Which then opens the door for you to ask about his.
 As he responds, you should be able to sense whether he has any bitterness.

-3. Ask him to tell you about his family.
+3. Then, let him tell you about his family.
 You might say something like, “So where did you grow up?”
 After he answers, you might say, “Oh do your parents still live there?”
 Again, just bringing up the topic usually opens the door to delve deeper without being intense or sounding like an interviewer!